soodoku/meta_ps/ReadMe.md

 Over the past 100 or so years, [article length](figs/article_length.pdf) has shown marked variability.
 There is a marked see-saw pattern in the average length of the article but unlike top economics journals, we don't see a marked trend towards longer articles.
 It is very likely, however, that the length of online appendices has grown substantially.

-No. of views an [article](figs/fulltext_views.pdf) or [abstract](figs/abstract_views.pdf) has received follows the familiar power law distribution with most articles receiving very few views.
+Number of views an [article](figs/fulltext_views.pdf) or [abstract](figs/abstract_views.pdf) has received follows the familiar power law distribution with most articles receiving very few views.

 -----